-On July 24, Allergan issued a voluntary withdrawal of its Biocell textured breast implants and tissue expanders.
-Concerned patients seeking additional information are encouraged to contact their board-certified plastic surgeon – find a board-certified plastic surgeon in your area using our Plastic Surgeon Match referral service.
+On July 24, 2019, Allergan issued a voluntary withdrawal of its Biocell textured breast implants and tissue expanders.
+Concerned patients seeking additional information are encouraged to contact their board-certified plastic surgeon – find a board-certified plastic surgeon in your area using our Find a Surgeon referral service.

 - It's important to note that the only implants affected are Allergan's Biocell textured implants and tissue expanders.